muzishen/IMAGHarmony/README.md

 #Please convert your checkpionts
 python conver_bin.py

-#Please fill in your path in infer_new.py
+#Please fill in your path in test.py
 #then run

-python infer_new.py

-#If you want to select a better result
-#fill in your path in infer_seed.py and run it

-python infer_seed.py
+python test.py

 ```
 ## Acknowledgement
 We would like to thank the contributors to the [Instantstyle](https://github.com/instantX-research/InstantStyle) and [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter) repositories, for their open research and exploration.